udacity/FSND-P4-Design-A-Game/Project-Description.md

  updated and stored according to the rules.

  Some ideas you may want to consider:

 - Hangman, Tic-Tac-Toe, Battleship, mancala, yahtzee, solitaire.
 - 2 player games.
 For example, Tic-Tac-Toe could be implemented as a single player game (in which case you'll want to write an AI for the User to play against).
 Or, you could allow for two players to play against each other.
 In the case of Tic-Tac-Toe this would make the endpoints and data structure somewhat more complicated, but it would simplify the coding because an "AI" would not be required.

 Be sure to document your game.
 Your README file should include instructions for playing the game, and detailed descriptions of each endpoint (remember, you are documenting an API that another programmer may want to use as the basis for a web or mobile app).
+An api user should *not* need to read the source code to understand how to use it.
 You may follow the format of 'Guess a Number'.

 ###Task 3:
  Document your design decisions by answering the following questions:

 - What additional fields did you add to your models and why?
 - What were some of the trade-offs or struggles you faced when implementing the new game logic?

 ###Task 4:
-Implement additional endpoints.
-We'd like you to get additional practice working with the Datastore and performing queries and filters so we ask that you implement these additional endpoints.
+We'd like you to get additional practice working with the Datastore and performing queries and filters so we ask that you implement several additional endpoints.
 You'll want to customize them somewhat to fit the type of game you implement.

-Make sure that the endpoints are documented in your README just like the ones for Guess a Number.
+Ensure that the endpoints are documented in your README just like the ones for Guess a Number.

  - **get_user_games**